ltelab/disdrodb/docs/source/contribute_data.rst

 If everything looks as expected ... congratulations, you made it !!!

-Your Pull Requests will likely be immediately merged and the data and reader will be available to the DISDRODB community.
+Your Pull Requests will be merged as soon as a DISDRODB maintainer can check your work, and the data and reader will be available to the DISDRODB community.